micmejia/bible-dump/NKJV/Isaiah/Isa 49.md

 ###### 1
 "Listen, O coastlands, to Me, And take heed, you peoples from afar!
-The Lord has called Me from the womb; From the [^a]matrix of My mother He has made mention of My name.
+The Lord has called Me from the womb; From the matrix of My mother He has made mention of My name.

 ###### 2
 And He has made My mouth like a sharp sword; In the shadow of His hand He has hidden Me, And made Me a polished shaft; In His quiver He has hidden Me."